 2012-2013: Child language brokering in school (Co-applicant).
 Nuffield Foundation

-Recently I have been working in collaboration with Rachel Rosen (UCL) on research that explores the care of children, by other children when they are unaccompanied refugee minors.
+More recently I have been working on research that explores care practices and caring relationship of separated child migrants.
+This work is funded by the Economic and Social Research Council and seeks to investigate how separated child migrants, and those involved in their care, make sense of, value, and take part in care relationships and caring practices within the immigration-welfare nexus in England.
 The study is titled Children Caring on the Move (CCoM).
+You can also follow our study on Twitter @CCoMstudy.
 Preliminary work in this area was funded by the UCL Global Engagement Fund and involves working with an interdisciplinary team of academics, professionals and charities/NGOs to examine how unaccompanied minors navigate care and asylum systems.
 The first pilot study involved a visit to the Refugee camp in Calais, France.
 A subsequent pilot study involved interviews with thirteen professionals involved in some form of 'care' relationships with separated child migrants (e.g. from social work, law, foster care, police and immigration and border control).
-This work has now been extended to a larger research grant, funded by the ESRC, which seeks to investigate how separated child migrants, and those involved in their care, make sense of, value, and take part in care relationships and caring practices within the immigration-welfare nexus in England.
-You can also follow our study on Twitter @CCoMstudy.

 In the past I have been funded by the National Institute of Health Research to examine users’ experiences of the built environment in outpatient Child and Adolescent Mental Health settings.
 More recently, I have been invited by Risbo University to act in a consultancy capacity to be part of an EU ERASMUS Plus project called NAOS.
 The overall project seeks to improve issues of diversity and migration in schools.
 My involvement will include visits to schools to deliver workshops that use contemporary media to examine social psychological issues such as stereotyping and ethnic identity issues.

-I am currently chair for the Masters in Psychology module 'Evaluating Psychology: Research and practice (DD803)'.
+I am currently a member of the module team for DD803 'Evaluating Psychology: Research and practice', which is a Masters module in psychology.
 In this module we explore three areas that make up a fundamental part of everyday life: Home, Work and Society.
 To do so, we explore those areas through the lens of social, cognitive, counselling and forensic psychology.

 I welcome enquiries from students who wish to study for a PhD.
 I am most interested in research that takes a cultural and/or critical psychological perspective on everyday practices of children, young people and families.
 This could be in areas of migration, identities, belonging, transitions and diversity.
 I usually supervise qualitative projects.